MicrosoftDocs/azure-docs/articles/container-registry/container-registry-oci-artifacts.md

 You can use an Azure container registry to store and manage [Open Container Initiative (OCI) artifacts](container-registry-image-formats.md#oci-artifacts) as well as Docker and OCI container images.

 To demonstrate this capability, this article shows how to use the [OCI Registry as Storage (ORAS)](https://github.com/deislabs/oras) CLI to push a sample artifact -  a text file - to an Azure container registry.
 Then, pull the artifact from the registry.
-You can manage a variety of OCI artifacts in an Azure container registry using different command-line tools appropriate to each artifact.
+You can manage various OCI artifacts in an Azure container registry using different command-line tools appropriate to each artifact.

 ## Prerequisites